pasqualedevita/ai-covid-face-mask-detection/testset/README.md

 Put in this directory your testset and set directory name as label

-You can use thefollowing dataset https://github.com/pasqualedevita/ai-face-mask-detection-testset
+You can use the following testset https://github.com/pasqualedevita/ai-face-mask-detection-dataset